6rayWa1cher/quizzer/forms-gen-nest/apps/forms-discord/README.md

 AMQP_URL should be passed as env variable

-Discord api token should be passed as discord_bot.ts file in ./config
+Discord api token should be passed as DISCORD_BOT_TOKEN env var

 # Used technologies